arrowtype/shantell-sans-specimen/README.md

 ### Credits

-Website design and developement by Stephen Nixon / [Arrow Type](https://arrowtype.com).
+Website design and developement by Stephen Nixon / [ArrowType](https://arrowtype.com).

 Poetry, design input, and some writing from [Shantell Martin](https://shantellmartin.art).